alexey1234/arduino_hssp/README.md

 This is a fork of the original arduino_hssp https://github.com/acidwise/arduino_hssp because I want to rebuild it for Arduino nano and give it to work.

-As for me original branch have problem with TARGET VDD pin.

-Also board work with tty transfer speed 57600 maximum, but maybe because I have usb cable 3 meters (?)
+As for me original branch have problem with TARGET VDD pin - crunched by me Also board work with tty transfer speed 57600 maximum, but maybe because I have usb cable 3 meters (?) - I don't understand why yet, maybe there is a difference between the operation of the interfaces /dev/ttyUSB* (interface with specific driver) and /dev/ttyACM* (**A**bstract **C**ontrol **M**odel")

-I will store sketch into src folder
+I will store sketch with debug procedures into src folder

 Also I'll add schematic for my programmer, because my boards needs more then 150 ma power current from 5V - pin of Arduino must give no more 40ma